RuneBlaze/audioio/docs/source/build.ffmpeg.rst

 Once the FFmpeg is properly working with hardware acceleration, we need to check if TorchAudio can pick it up correctly.

-There are utility functions to query the capability of FFmpeg in :py:mod:`torchaudio.utils.ffmpeg_utils`.
+There are utility functions to query the capability of FFmpeg in :py:mod:`torchffmpeg.utils.ffmpeg_utils`.

-You can first use :py:func:`~torchaudio.utils.ffmpeg_utils.get_video_decoders` and :py:func:`~torchaudio.utils.ffmpeg_utils.get_video_encoders` to check if GPU decoders and encoders (such as ``h264_cuvid`` and ``h264_nvenc``) are listed.
+You can first use :py:func:`~torchffmpeg.utils.ffmpeg_utils.get_video_decoders` and :py:func:`~torchffmpeg.utils.ffmpeg_utils.get_video_encoders` to check if GPU decoders and encoders (such as ``h264_cuvid`` and ``h264_nvenc``) are listed.

 It is often the case where there are multiple FFmpeg installations in the system, and TorchAudio is loading one different than expected.
 In such cases, use of ``ffmpeg`` to check the installation does not help.
-You can use functions like :py:func:`~torchaudio.utils.ffmpeg_utils.get_build_config` and :py:func:`~torchaudio.utils.ffmpeg_utils.get_versions` to get information about FFmpeg libraries TorchAudio loaded.
+You can use functions like :py:func:`~torchffmpeg.utils.ffmpeg_utils.get_build_config` and :py:func:`~torchffmpeg.utils.ffmpeg_utils.get_versions` to get information about FFmpeg libraries TorchAudio loaded.

 .. code-block:: python

-   from torchaudio.utils import ffmpeg_utils
+   from torchffmpeg.utils import ffmpeg_utils

    print("Library versions:")
    print(ffmpeg_utils.get_versions())